Pixlox/Tweify/README.md

 <img src="https://github.com/user-attachments/assets/c284bf94-0f9a-4d2a-887b-dfc3d3c2c58f" width="300" />

 ## Distribution
 Tweify is _not_ published on the App Store.
 Self-deploy if you have a Mac.
-But, to be honest, if you do, it'd be better to try out the [macOS version](https://github.com/Pixlox/Tweify/tree/macos).

 > i'm too broke, xd.